Food Allergy & Intolerances in Children

 Our team also provides specialized care for adults with food allergies.

 Signs of an allergic reaction to food or medication may include itchy mouth, hives, swelling, gastrointestinal symptoms such as vomiting or diarrhea and — in severe cases — swelling of the throat and difficulty breathing.
 It's important that anyone who experiences difficulties breathing goes to the emergency room right away.

 Working with Our Team

-When your child sees an allergist at the University of Chicago Medicine Comer Children's Hospital, they will take a comprehensive medical history, perform a physical exam and may use a skin prick test and/or blood test to check for food allergies.
+Our pediatric allergists and our nurse practitioner have extensive experience helping children and families manage food allergies and food intolerences.
+When your child sees an allergist at the University of Chicago Medicine Comer Children's Hospital, our team will take a comprehensive medical history, perform a physical exam and may use a skin prick test and/or blood test to check for food allergies.
 If allergy test results and medical history are inconclusive — or if they do not show whether or not your child has (or still has) an allergy to a specific food — we may recommend an oral food challenge test.

 If your child has a food allergy, our team will work with you to develop a comprehensive management plan.
 This plan will include strategies for avoiding foods or medications that trigger reactions, as well as creating an emergency plan to treat reactions if they occur.
 Your provider may discuss experimental treatments for food allergy.

 Oral Food Challenge